Japan's Far East 9 Day Wildlife & Adventure Tour

 Day 3

-Explore Po-gawa Historical Forest Park, Transfer to Rausu & Marine Wildlife Watching Cruise
+Walk Pogawa Historical Forest Park, Transfer to Rausu & Nature Cruise

-After breakfast, we will head to Rausu on the eastern side of the Shiretoko Peninsula.
-Enroute, we will stop off at Pogawa Historical Grassland.
+After breakfast, we journey to Rausu on the Shiretoko Peninsula's eastern side, making a stop at Pogawa Historical Grassland for a scenic walk.

 Nature Cruise for 2.5 hours